ramachandra2002/Five-Stage-Ring-Oscillator/README.md

 ![grouped_pic_Picture1](https://user-images.githubusercontent.com/89923461/155870620-43ee3632-dd86-4b69-80a9-14d4f03f5214.png)
 <p align="center">Fig.14 Grouped vout and enable waveforms </p>

+From the waveform we can see that the oscillation is obtained only when the enable in HIGH and the oscillation ceases to exist when enable is LOW.
 > To view the two waveforms separately, right click on the waveform viewer and click ungroup

 ![ungroup_Screenshot 2022-02-26 222450](https://user-images.githubusercontent.com/89923461/155870674-f7bdb50f-51a0-44fc-ac82-c3527de30c30.png)